-The DSL modem is where the video content arrives in your house.
+The DSL modem or Fiber ONT is where the video content arrives in your house.
 Ports are configured specifically to be used for your video service.
-Typically ports 2, 3, & 4 are configured for video.
+Typically ports 2, 3, & 4 on the DSL modem are configured for video.
 The video content will not reach the Set Top Box if the Modem port is not configured properly.

 The STB is what connects to your television to view video.
 The STB is equipped to use HDMI, component, or coax to connect to your television.
 Category 5 cable connects from the DSL modem to the STB.
 A link light will represent sync between the two devices.
 An LED on the front of the STB should begin to flash and remain solid on boot-up.
 If the light continues to flash, it represents that the STB cannot connect with the network.
 The STB will continue to connect as long as the STB is powered on.

 The Television should be tuned to the input the STB is plugged into.
 Depending on your style of TV & STB will determine the connection type; HDMI, component, or coax.
 Once you have determined how your STB connects to your TV, tune to the input to receive the signal from the STB.

 The remote that arrives with the STB can be programmed to control your TV.
 The directions to program the remote to your TV should have arrived with the installation of your STB.

 - Our universal remote has one power button.
 It is usually programmed to power on & off only the TV.

 - The volume buttons are found to the left of the “OK” button.
 When the remote is programmed to your TV you can control the volume with this remote.